Wilfred/elisp-refs/README.md

 ## Limitations

-refs.el understands elisp special forms (such as `defun` and `let`), and a few common macros.
+refs.el understands elisp special forms, and a few common macros.
 However, it cannot understand arbitrary macros.

-Therefore refs.el will assume that `(other-macro (foo bar))` is a function call to `foo`, even if it's just a variable reference.
+Therefore refs.el will assume that `(other-macro (foo bar))` is a function call to `foo`.
 If this is incorrect, you may wish to use the command `refs-symbol` to find all references to the `foo` symbol.

 If `other-macro` is a common macro, please consider submitting a patch to `refs--function-p` to make refs.el smarter.